brumble9401/go-authentication/README.md

 ## Introduction

 This project is a simple authentication system implemented in Golang.
 It demonstrates how to handle user registration, login, and session management using JWT (JSON Web Tokens).
+It supports both username/password login and Google login.

 ## Tech Stack

 - **Golang**: The main programming language used for developing the authentication system.
 - **ScyllaDB**: A high-performance NoSQL database used for storing user data and authentication information.
+- **Redis**: An in-memory data structure store used for session management.

 ## Features

 - User Registration
 - User Login
+- Google Login
 - JWT-based Authentication
 - Secure Password Storage
+- Session Management

 ## Prerequisites

 - Go 1.16 or higher
+- A running instance of ScyllaDB
-- A running instance of a database (e.g., PostgreSQL)
+- A running instance of Redis

 ## Installation